SiddheshK1704/Python-and-ML_Learning/README.md

 # Python-and-ML_Learning 🚀
 A repository chronicling my exciting journey through Python and beyond, one step at a time!
-Currently, it showcases notebooks on tuples and sets, with plenty more in the pipeline.
+Currently, it showcases notebooks on data structures and functions, with plenty more in the pipeline.
 Join me as I explore, code, and learn!

 ---

 📂 What's Inside

-tuples.ipynb: A deep dive into tuple fundamentals—core operations, unpacking techniques, and practical examples. sets.ipynb: Unravel the power of sets—unique properties, key operations, and real-world applications.
+Data Structures (Lists, Tuples, Sets, Dictionaries) Functions (Regular functions, Lambda functions)

 ---

-✅ Topics Mastered So Far
+✅ Topics Explored So Far

-Lists & List Comprehension
+✔ Lists & List Comprehension
-Tuples
+✔ Tuples
-Sets
+✔ Sets
+✔ Dictionaries
+✔ Functions (including Lambda functions)

 ---

 🔥 Coming Soon

-More essential Python concepts
+🔹 More advanced Python concepts
-A thrilling leap into Machine Learning basics
+🔹 A thrilling leap into Machine Learning basics

 ---